 For an introduction to this site see The narrative premise of a post-Christendom theology.

-In addition to some articles in academic journals, I have written Speaking of Women: Interpreting Paul (IVP, 1998); Faith, Health and Prosperity: A Report on “Word of Faith” and “Positive Confession” Theologies (Paternoster, 2003); The Coming of the Son of Man: New Testament Eschatology for an Emerging Church (Paternoster, 2005; reprinted by Wipf & Stock); Re: Mission: A Vision of Hope for a Post-Eschatological Church (Paternoster, 2008); and The Future of the People of God: Reading Romans Before and After Western Christendom (Wipf & Stock, 2010).
+In addition to some articles in academic journals, I have written Speaking of Women: Interpreting Paul (IVP, 1998); Faith, Health and Prosperity: A Report on “Word of Faith” and “Positive Confession” Theologies (Paternoster, 2003); The Coming of the Son of Man: New Testament Eschatology for an Emerging Church (Paternoster, 2005; reprinted by Wipf & Stock); Re: Mission: A Vision of Hope for a Post-Eschatological Church (Paternoster, 2008); The Future of the People of God: Reading Romans Before and After Western Christendom (Wipf & Stock, 2010); and End of Story: Same-Sex Relationships and the Narratives of Evangelical Mission (Wipf & Stock, 2019).
 I also published a collection of blog posts on hell and heaven called Hell and Heaven in Narrative Perspective (2012).

 I am involved with Communitas International, a wonderful organization that seeks to develop open, passionate, creative communities of missional faith.
 I should stress, though, that the views expressed on this blog do not necessarily coincide with the position of Communitas International on the matters discussed.